bmcconeghy/bioinformatics_pipeline_with_snakemake_2019-06-27/README.md

 6. When a workflow is executed, Snakemake tries to generate the given target files.
 These can be specified via the command line.
 Try running: `snakemake -np mapped_reads/A.bam`
 7. This produces the snakemake output as if it were run, but without actually running it; a so called 'dry-run'.
 8. Now, re-run the above command without the `-np` parameters: `snakemake mapped_reads/A.bam`
+9. The shell command invokes bwa mem with reference genome and reads, and pipes the output into samtools, which creates a compressed BAM file containing the alignments.
+The output of samtools is then piped into the output file defined by the rule.
+10. to generate the target files, snakemake applies the rules given in the Snakefile in a top-down way.
+For each input file of a job, Snakemake again (i.e. recursively) determines rules that can be applied to generate it.
+This yields a directed acyclic graph (DAG) of jobs where the edges represent dependencies.

 ## Step 2: Generalizing the mapping rule
 1. Snakemake allows for generalizations for the inputs and outputs by way of **wildcards**.
-These are denoted withing curly braces {}.
+These are denoted within curly braces {}.
-2. We will now simply replace the `A` with `{sample}.
+2. We will now simply replace the `A` with `{sample}` in the Snakefile.
 So the resulting code will look like:
 ```
 rule bwa_map:
     input: